kumachan-mis/react-clay-editor/README.md

   default: `[]`
 - initialSuggestionIndex: index of focusd suggestion when showing the suggestion list
   default: `0`
-- disabled: if `true`, bracket links behave in the same way as plain texts
+- disabled: if `true`, syntax of bracket links is ignored
   default: `undefined` (falsy)

 **Default**